cissic/cissic.github.io/_posts/2022-12-27-configuring-and-installing-emacs.md

         ;; Indicate that this file has been read at least once (setq first-time nil)

-4. Open some useful files in the background
+4. [DEPRECATED] Open some useful files in the background

+    I don't use this part of `init.el` anymore.
+I can get the similar functionality by using `recentf` package or prepare a session with required files opened in it.

         ;;; Always have several files opened at startup ;; hint: https://stackoverflow.com/a/19284395/4649238
         (find-file "~/.emacs.d/init.el")
         (find-file "~/.emacs.d/install-packages.el")
         (find-file "~/.emacs.d/useful-shortcuts.org")

+    What's more, the commands above cause an unwanted behaviour when evaluating `init.el`.
+The last file in the list is opened in an active buffer.
+    I'd like to have those files opened "in background".
+    I found `find-file-noselect` function have this functionality, but first: it is [not recommended way](https://emacs.stackexchange.com/questions/2868/whats-wrong-with-find-file-noselect) of doing this thing;
+    second: it is not present in Emacs 27.1 anyway.

         ;; All done
         (message "All done in init.el.")

-## Dependencies of the presented Emacs configuration <a id="orgaa2a215"></a>:
+## Dependencies of the presented Emacs configuration <a id="org9222985"></a>:

 The list of external applications that this script is dependent on: